jlindeloef/carrotland/README.md

 + #### Feedback during the game
   After users input this will display above the gameboard:

-  If a carrot being found on the game board:
+  If a carrot being found on the gameboard:
   - Feedback: ![Found carrot](https://github.com/jlindeloef/carrotland/blob/main/readme_images/foundcarrot.png)

   If a carrot not being found on the game board: